UNINETTSigma2/documentation/getting_started/ood.md

 ## Introduction

-Open OnDemand is a web interface to HPC cluster.
-Open OnDemand service makes it possible to run graphical and web applications on all NRIS machines over the network.
+[Open OnDemand](https://openondemand.org/) is a web interface to HPC cluster, it has multiple features to it - one is to represent a *Remote Graphics* solution, thus it will replace our previous RMG solutions.
+Open OnDemand service makes it possible to run graphical and web applications with a reasonable performance on all NRIS machines over the network.

 Short video introduction: <https://www.youtube.com/watch?v=uXKV-0UH39Q>